 Is an accountant worth the cost?

 For most businesses, yes.
-A good accountant typically saves more than they charge by claiming the right expenses, structuring income tax-efficiently, keeping you off HMRC's penalty list (a missed Self Assessment deadline is an automatic £100), and freeing up your time.
+A good accountant typically saves more than they charge by claiming the right expenses, structuring income tax-efficiently, keeping you off HMRC's penalty list (a missed Self Assessment deadline triggers an automatic £100 penalty), and freeing up your time.
 The fee is also a deductible business expense.

 If your affairs are very simple, one income, well under the VAT threshold, comfortable filing online, you may manage on your own.
 The moment VAT, payroll, a limited company or property income enters the picture, professional help usually pays for itself.